 This coastal park in Maine is one of the most idyllic areas of the country, with rocky peaks and a stretch of rugged coastline, while most of the area is covered in natural woodland.
 There is also an interesting run which can only be completed at low tide out to Bar Island and back, while you can also choose from routes with hills and mountains or attractive coastal trails that are a lovely place to run.

-Especially during travel, staying active can prove difficult but when you find a way to stay active and healthy while on the road, the rewards are astounding.
+Especially during travel, staying active can prove difficult.
+However, when you find a way to stay active and healthy while on the road, the rewards are astounding.
 These trail running destinations are a gem for anyone who lives close by or is visiting from afar.